VillaSebastian/bookbot/README.md

 # bookbot
-command-line application in Python that does static analysis on text files
+Bookbot is my first project and is a command-line application in Python that does static analysis on text files.